Something really feminine, but cute ansd simple.

 and skirts!! i think i tend to wear skirts, even if it’s just a denim skirt.

 I think it depends where you’re going for the date.
 Location is key.
-For example, you don’t want to be wearing a cutesy, floral dress if y’all were going to a club?posted about 4 years ago
+For example, you don’t want to be wearing a cutesy, floral dress if y’all were going to a club?posted over 4 years ago

 Usually I try and wear heals on my first date with a guy.
 It is my way of testing the waters.
 I get to see if he is taller than me in heels, and if he is not afraid to recommend something crazy even though I am dressed up.
-I like a spontaneous boy, and I don’t let how I dress inhibit what i spontaneously feel like doing so why should he.posted about 4 years ago
+I like a spontaneous boy, and I don’t let how I dress inhibit what i spontaneously feel like doing so why should he.posted over 4 years ago

 Ideal date: Sam Worthington